DevTeam/Pure.DI/readme/FooterTemplate.md

     ...
 ```

+Be careful, this hint disables checks for the ability to resolve dependencies!

 ### OnCannotResolveContractTypeNameRegularExpression Hint

 This is a regular expression for filtering by the name of the resolving type.
 This hint is also useful when _OnCannotResolve_ is in _On_ state and it is necessary to limit the set of resolving types for which the _OnCannotResolve_ method will be called.